Local Python Development Environment

 Python versions

-It’s important to mention that pyenv
+It’s important to mention that pyenv builds python from source, which means

 that we’ll need some library dependencies installed before we use it.